Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 Avoid mistakes, explore opportunities in the huge USA market

-- "Federal" or "State" - interesting facts for company founders about the basics of the US legal system
+- „Federal“ or „State“ – Useful information for entrepreneurs about the basics of the US legal system

 - Elements of a US company formation